AeyeOps/gen-captions/README.md

-# gen-captions.py
+# Image Caption Generator
+_v1.0.5_

-Caption Generator v1.0.5 - Generate detailed and accurate captions for images using OpenAI.
+**Generate detailed and accurate captions for images using OpenAI.**

 ## Overview

 `gen-captions.py` is a Python script designed to generate descriptive captions for images in a specified directory.
-Originally intended to support the creation of training sets for the [AI-Toolkit](https://github.com/yourusername/ai-toolkit) GitHub project, it has evolved into a versatile and reusable tool suitable for various image captioning tasks.
+Originally intended to support the creation of training sets for the[ [AI-Toolkit](https://github.com/yourusername/ai-toolkit)](https://github.com/ostris/ai-toolkit.git)  GitHub project, it has evolved into a versatile and reusable tool suitable for various image captioning tasks.

 ## Table of Contents